Can smart speakers be hacked? 10 tips to help stay secure

 Can smart speakers be hacked?
 How to limit the potential risks

-Thirty-nine million Americans own smart speakers.
+It was reported in January 2018 that 39 million Americans own smart speakers.
 That’s according to a report from NPR and Edison Research.
 Also known as digital voice assistants, the devices combine a speaker with voice recognition.
 A wake-up word activates them to let you interact.